What is a Good Internet Upload Speed for Live Streaming?

 To circle back, your internet speed should be double your intended bandwidth usage.
 How much bandwidth you require can be calculated in one of two ways.
 If you’re doing multi-bitrate streaming, it will be the sum of the bitrates of each rendition you’re streaming in.
 If you’re only streaming at a single bit rate, there’s your final number.

-As we discussed, the required internet speed for streaming depends on each unique streaming setup.
+As we discussed, the internet speed required for live streaming depends on each unique streaming setup.

-For reference, we’re basing these suggestions based on the following estimated internet requirements for different resolutions:
+For reference, we’re basing these suggestions based on the following estimated internet requirements for streaming different resolutions:

 • 1080p resolution stream @ 5.5 Mbps